 5. Find the Best Fuel for You

 Don’t risk an upset stomach on the day of the race.
 Identify during your training what works best to fuel your running.
 Test out different carb-heavy breakfasts a few hours before your bigger run days.
+For a full rundown on how to dial in your nutrition, read our article from Claire Turnbull.
 During your runs over 90 minutes, it’s important to aim to consume around 30 to 60 grams of carbs per hour.
 Test out different on-the-run fuel that’s simple to eat, digest, and carry.
 Running gels and chews are a good go-to as they’re easy to carry and contain a nice dose of quick carbs.
 Another part of fueling is hydration.
 Race organisers often provide the option of dropping personal drink bottles at stations along the way for when you think you may need more than just the cups they hand out.

 One last highly important key to running a solid race, don’t try anything new on event day.